Trump meets Modi

 President Donald Trump greets Indian Prime Minister Narendra Modi in the Oval Office at the White House in Washington.
 REUTERS/Carlos Barria

-President Donald Trump walks with Indian Prime Minister Narendra Modi prior to an Oval Office meeting at the White House in Washington.
+President Donald Trump arrives for a joint news conference with Indian Prime Minister Narendra Modi in the Rose Garden of the White House in Washington.
 REUTERS/Carlos Barria

 President Donald Trump arrives for a joint news conference with Indian Prime Minister Narendra Modi in the Rose Garden of the White House in Washington.
 REUTERS/Kevin Lamarque